 In review, The Post & Email reports news from a conservative perspective.
 The primary writer is Sharon Rondeau, though there are others, who occasionally uses minimally loaded language in headlines such as this: Giuliani: FBI Investigating Ukraine-Biden Connections.
 This story is properly sourced to The Hill and Twitter.
-However, when reporting on Democrats there is very strong use of emotional loaded language such as this: “SETH RICH IS A HERO FOR EXPOSING CROOKED HILLARY”.
+However, when reporting on Democrats there is a very strong use of emotionally loaded language such as this: “SETH RICH IS A HERO FOR EXPOSING CROOKED HILLARY”.

 The website breaks news down into 4 categories: US Government Corruption, Grand Juries, Horse Protection Act and Obama Birth Certificate.
 In general news reporting in the first three categories tends to be factual and mostly sourced properly.
 In the last category, Obama Birth Certificate, the website continues to report on the debunked claim that Former President Obama is not a citizen.
 A sample article under this category is Carl Gallups: “Some of Us” Know Who Obama Is.
-This story is sourced to two questionable far right sources, Breitbart and David Horowitz’s Front Page Magazine.
+This story is sourced to two questionable far-right sources, Breitbart and David Horowitz’s Front Page Magazine.
 According to the SPLC FrontPage Magazine is considered to be a part of an anti-Muslim hate group.
 The Obama Birther Conspiracy has been debunked numerous times.
 Below is a list.

 - Barack Obama’s Columbia University ID says he was a foreign student and went by “Barry Soetoro.” – PANTS ON FIRE